cosmos/ibc-go/docs/architecture/adr-003-ics27-acknowledgement.md

 Replicate the transaction response format as provided by the current SDK version.
 When the SDK version changes, adjust the transaction response format to use the updated transaction response format.
-Include the transaction response bytes in the result channel acknowledgement.
+Include the transaction response bytes in the result channel acknowledgment.

 A test has been [written](https://github.com/cosmos/ibc-go/blob/v3.0.0/modules/apps/27-interchain-accounts/host/ibc_module_test.go#L716-#L774) to fail if the `MsgResponse` is no longer included in consensus.